How to Retrieve and Identify Reconciled Transactions in QuickBooks Online API

 • You can fetch only Reconciled transactions, or only UnCleared ones,

-• But you can’t pull all transactions with their status in a single call.
+• However, you cannot retrieve all transactions with their status in a single call.

 Step 2: Example Reconciled Transaction